jmanosu/wolfenstein/README.md

 This program is similar to the style they used in Wolfenstein <br />

 Things Left to do: <br />
-Clean up code and add comments
+Clean up code and add comments <br />
-Add Enemies items and gameplay interactions
+Add Enemies items and gameplay interactions <br />
-Add Picture rendering for walls
+Add Picture rendering for walls <br />
-Add ceiling and floor drawing
+Add ceiling and floor drawing <br />